Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - School Days

-If you’re specifically watching for the fanservice angle, you’ll probably like my breakdown of fan service anime series too.
+If you are watching mainly for the fanservice angle, then you will probably like my breakdown of fan service anime series too.

-My take: When reverse harem is written well, it’s less about collecting boys and more about the heroine’s growth.
+My take: When reverse harem is written well, it is less about collecting boys and more about the heroine’s growth.

 - Ouran High School Host Club